August 9, 2022

 • Documentation

-There are two other items necessary.
-These aren’t necessarily provided by the distribution themselves and may be provided by one or more 3rd parties:
+There are two other items that are necessary.
+These may not be provided by the distribution themselves but may be provided by one or more 3rd parties:

 • Support with an SLA